-If you too are wondering where is the safest place Sakura family photos in the Spring of 2020 in Japan, I do have the answer.
+If you, too, are wondering where is the safest place for Sakura family photos in the Spring of 2020 in Japan, I do have the answer.
 Away from big crowds, of course.

 At the time I’m writing this article, I have been living in Japan for only a little over a year.
 The first year was tough, with a lot of things to learn, places to see, and people to know.
 One of the places I discovered in the past year was a little stream near my wife’s work my Japanese neighbor told me about.

 At first, I didn’t pay much attention since I was still settling in, arranging the house, digging the garden, and following the step by step procedure to buy a car in Japan (which lasts for about 3 weeks crazy, right?)
 Little did I know that this place would turn out to be my favorite place ever to take Sakura photos.

 Fast forward to this year, 2020th.
 One morning I decided to wake up early, take my camera and backpack full of lenses, and head to the place I knew about.
 And yes, this place has some attributes that make it even better for outdoor photo sessions.
 It even beats the more famous Shinjuku Gyoen National Park, in my own opinion.
 The aforementioned park tends to be overcrowded, and on top of it all, it has an entrance fee.

 Best place for family photo sessions during Sakura Season

 In my opinion, this little stream is extremely cozy and romantic.
 It has amazing scenery and landscaping done by humans.
 To top it all off, it is little known — and this is exactly why it is the perfect place for any professional photographer who shoots family sessions outdoors.
 The lack of crowds, especially in the morning, makes the life easy for any outdoor portrait photographer shooting families and couples.